Wright Electrocity: History

 All subsequent Electrocitys were built on VDL SB120 chassis.
 In 2007, another five were built for Travel London for use on route 129.
 A single Electrocity was built for London Central in 2008, followed by a batch of six in 2011, to allow for a full conversion of route 360.

-These were the last buses to be built to the same Wrightbus design philosophy as that introduced with the Wright Renown in 1997, fourteen years previously; the similarity in the design of the Renown and the Electrocity, at least on the surface with the body design, is evident.

 The Electrocity was superseded by the Wright StreetAir in 2016.